alexch/codelikethis/public/projects/guess.md

 <details>
 <div>
 <summary>Hint</summary>
-If the number is higher, you'll want to modify the low end of the range, and vice versa for if the number is lower.
+If the number is higher, you'll want to modify the low end of the range, and vice versa if the number is lower.
 </div>
 </details>